 Looking at your genetic data might uncover information that some people find surprising.
 This information can be relatively benign.
 At other times, the information you learn can have profound implications for both you and your family.
 23andMe cannot provide you with an exhaustive list of all the unexpected things you might uncover during your genetic exploration, but in general these things fall into four main categories.

 We encourage you to learn more so you can decide whether testing is right for you.
 A genetic counselor, a healthcare professional with special training in genetic conditions, will be able to answer your speciﬁc questions and help you make an informed decision.
-Talk to your healthcare provider or click here to search for a genetic counselor near you (this link takes you to the Canadian Association of Genetic Counsellors).
+Talk to your healthcare provider or click here (this link takes you to the National Society of Genetic Counselors) to search for a genetic counselor near you.

 Genetic information can also tell you things about your ancestry and origins, and therefore about your relationship to other groups of people across the globe.
 Sometimes this information will confirm things you already know about your particular heritage or origins.
 At other times, this information might surprise you, and you might learn that you share a genetic history with unexpected groups.